 Admission by donation, but for planning purposes please register to indicate your intention to attend.

-The Vancouver Chamber Choir is a choral ensemble known for its performances of classical and contemporary vocal music, including works by composers such as Vivaldi.
+The Vivaldi Chamber Choir is a choral ensemble known for its performances of classical and contemporary vocal music, including works by composers such as Vivaldi.

 Founded in 1987, the choir has built a reputation for its musical excellence, dynamic performances, and commitment artistic excellence.